live-wire/journal/README.md

     - Find index of smallest element by comparing it with the first item in the array. (logn)
     - Binary search in either of these based on target (logn)
     - Beautiful and simple.
+- MD5 hash is a compact digital fingerprint of a file.
+(Not bullet-proof, but still not bad)

 ---